-Exam Possible Points Dates

-1 100 Tuesday, September 26 th

-2 100 Tuesday, October 24 th

-3 100 Tuesday, November 21 st

-Final 150 Tuesday, December 12 th at 8 am
+Exam Possible Points Dates Thursday Santambay 10th 2 100 100 Thursday, September 19 th Tuesday, October 22 nd 3 100 Tuesday, November 26th Final 150 Tuesday, December 10th at 8 am

 Exam Policies: Exams will begin 5 minutes after the scheduled class start time (i.e., 8:05 am) and end at the scheduled class end time (i.e., 9:20 am).
 No student will be allowed additional time without documented need by the Office of Disability Services.
+Please approach Dr. Lewis as early in the semester as possible to arrange ODS accommodations.